jodiezhuu/leetcodeSolutions/README.md

 # leetcodeSolutions
 Hey everyone!
-These are some of my leetcode solutions
+These are some of my leetcode solutions.
+My goal is to complete and upload 3 a day.